Lazarus, DNA 2018, full work

 Lazarus, Kırkağaç, Kelempes and the ancestor images should be read together.
 They form the DNA and ancestral-place branch of the wider practice.

 This is where data becomes grief, where geography enters the face, and where named places become part of the visual structure of memory.
+It is personal cosmography, but it also tries to speak beyond the personal towards shared humanity.

 Lazarus · DNA 2018